Step 8 - Using PGD CLI v5.6

 switchover is complete

-And you can verify that with group list:
+And you can verify that with show-groups:

 Output